jronallo/microdata_schemaorg_example/source/code4lib.html.md

 > determine the meaning of the additional markup. [http://www.w3.org/wiki/Choosing_an_HTML_Data_Format#Good_Publishing_Practice](http://www.w3.org/wiki/Choosing_an_HTML_Data_Format#Good_Publishing_Practice)

-While we have the content on our page relatively well organized to contain our items, our layout and grid system mean that the image of the photograph is not nested within the same `div` as the metadata about the photograph.
-When coding new pages it is important to think not just about presentation but also about how to structure the page with [both presentation and data in mind](http://semanticweb.com/schema-org-microdata-rdfa-and-black-friday-at-bestbuy_b24643).
+While we have the content on our page relatively well organized to contain our items, our layout and grid system result in the image of the photograph not being nested within the same `div` as the metadata about the photograph.
+When coding new pages, it is important to think about how to structure the page with [both presentation and data in mind](http://semanticweb.com/schema-org-microdata-rdfa-and-black-friday-at-bestbuy_b24643).
 It makes marking up data easier if the properties of a thing are grouped together.
 While in most
 cases it will be easier to arrange our markup so that the properties of an item are all within the same block on the page, there are times like this where